ACHS FAQs

 Q: I would like to start an honor society on my campus.
 Can you help?

-A: Note that the development of new honor societies is NOT part of the ACHS mission.
+A: The development of new honor societies is not a part of the ACHS mission.
 We are, however, happy to provide the following guidance.

 Before proceeding, please also see our list of member societies in our Member Directory to see if there is an existing organization that will serve your needs.
-If there is not, note that forming a respectable national honor society is a lengthy process that requires a long term commitment and significant resources.
+If there is not, note that forming a respectable national honor society can be a lengthy process and requires a long term commitment and resources.
 Organizations cannot be considered for membership in or certification by the Association of College Honor Societies until they have been in existence for a minimum of five years and are represented in at least two regions of the country.

 To ensure that your organization meets the rigorous standards needed to qualify as a legitimate honor society, governance and operations should be structured to meet the criteria set forth in our Membership page.
 Close examination of the application and evaluation forms located on our Eligibility & New Petitions page will help to guide the decision making process during formation.